OpenEvalProject/evals/manuscripts/elife-65309/v1/manuscript.md

 Furthermore, we observed that the dynamics of inhibitory plasticity and the generation of a novelty response did not depend on the exact parameters of the pretraining phase (Figure 4—figure supplement 1).
 Specifically, increasing the number of repetitions in the pretraining phase increased the height of the novelty peak, but eventually reached a plateau at 10 repetitions (Figure 4—figure supplement 1A).
 Increasing the number of stimuli decreased the height of the novelty peak (Figure 4—figure supplement 1C).
 However, these pretraining parameters only affected some aspects of the novelty response, but preserved the generation of the novelty response.
 Even without a pretraining phase (zero number of repetitions), a novelty response could be generated.

 Based on our result that inhibitory plasticity is the underlying mechanism of adapted and novelty responses in our model, we wondered how fast it needs to be.
-Hence, we tested the influence of the inhibitory learning rate (η) in the unique sequence stimulation paradigm.
+Hence, we tested the influence of the inhibitory learning rate ($η$) in the unique sequence stimulation paradigm.
 We found that inhibitory plasticity needs to be fast for both results, the generation of a novelty response (Figure 4—figure supplement 2A,B) and adaptation to repeated stimuli (Figure 4—figure supplement 2C).
 Whether such fast inhibitory plasticity operates in the sensory cortex to underlie the adapted and novelty responses is still unknown.

 In summary, we identified the plasticity of connections from inhibitory to excitatory neurons belonging to a stimulus-specific assembly as the key mechanism in our framework for the generation of novelty responses and for the resulting adaptation of the network response to repeated stimuli.
 This adaptation occurs on multiple timescales, covering the range from the timescale of inhibitory plasticity (milliseconds) to sequence block adaptation (seconds) to the presentation of multiple sequence blocks (minutes).

-## The adapted response depends on the interval between stimulus presentations
+### The adapted response depends on the interval between stimulus presentations

 Responses to repeated stimuli do not stay adapted but can recover if the repeated stimulus is no longer presented (Ulanovsky et al., 2004; Cohen-Kashi Malina et al., 2013).
 We investigated the recovery of adapted responses in the unique sequence stimulation paradigm (Figure 5A).
 Similar to Figure 2C, we changed the number of stimuli in the sequence, which leads to different inter-repetition intervals of a repeated sequence stimulus (the interval until the same stimulus is presented again).
 For example, if two repeated stimuli (A, B) are presented, the inter-repetition interval for each stimulus is 300 ms because each stimulus is presented for 300 ms (Figure 5C).
 If four repeated stimuli are presented (A, B, C, D), the inter-repetition interval for each stimulus is 900 ms. We defined the adaptation level as the difference of the onset population rate, measured at the onset of the stimulation, and the baseline rate, measured shortly before the presentation of a novel stimulus.
 We found that an increase in the inter-repetition interval reduced the adaptation level of the excitatory population (Figure 5A,D) due to a decrease of inhibitory synaptic strength onto stimulus-specific assemblies (Figure 5B,E).
 More specifically, the population average of all excitatory neurons tuned to stimulus A was high when stimulus A was presented and low when stimulus B was presented (Figure 5C).
 Hence, inhibitory weights onto stimulus-specific assembly A increased while A was presented and decreased otherwise (Figure 5B).